Events Photos

 Dates

-- We start with a Classification Ride on the morning of either Saturday, March 3 or Sunday, March 4.
-More details are in the confirmation email when you sign up, and there will be another email toward the end of February with more information as well.
+- We start with a Classification Ride (one day only) on the morning of Saturday, March 2 (Rain date: Sunday March 3rd).
+More details are in the confirmation email when you register for the C-SIG, and there will be another email toward the end of February with more information as well.

 There is more necessary and important information in the C-SIG FAQs linked below.
 If you are interested in taking the C-SIG, please read the FAQs, which may answer many of your questions.